-I first came to Davis in 1993 as a graduate student after having worked or traveled around five continents.
-After completing my doctoral studies, I again left the country only to arrive right back in Davis in 2000, finally ready to go native.
-My interactions with PCC began in the early 2000’s while I was President of another local nonprofit that organized riparian plantings and trash cleanup events.
-These days my consulting business provides water quality engineering services throughout the region, making numerous contacts and experiences that align with PCC’s mission.
-I have served on the board since 2011.
+Stephen McCord first came to Davis in 1993 as a graduate student after having worked or traveled around five continents.
+After completing his doctoral studies he again left the country only to arrive right back in Davis in 2000, finally ready to go native.
+His interactions with PCC began in the early 2000’s while he was President of another local nonprofit that organized riparian plantings and trash cleanup events.
+These days his consulting business provides water quality engineering services throughout the region, making numerous contacts and experiences that align with PCC’s mission.
+He has served on the board since 2011.

-I love being outdoors, especially around water.
-I have experienced the entire length of Putah Creek while fishing, photographing, birdwatching, removing trash, planting, and even joining conference calls.
-As a board member, I appreciate the opportunity to serve with both white collars (in board meetings) and blue ones (stewardship events).
+Stephen loves being outdoors, especially around water.
+He has experienced the entire length of Putah Creek while fishing, photographing, birdwatching, removing trash, planting, and even joining conference calls.
+As a board member, he appreciates the opportunity to serve with both white collars (in board meetings) and blue ones (stewardship events).

-In my spare time, I enjoy playing many sports, backpacking or otherwise traveling, and coaching, mentoring and advising students.
-I live in Davis with my wife Mona and daughter Asia.
+In his spare time, Stephen enjoys playing many sports, backpacking or otherwise traveling, and coaching, mentoring and advising students.
+He lives in Davis with his wife Mona and daughter Asia.